flammarionick/portfolio/README.md

 # Nicholas Eke – Netflix-Inspired Portfolio

-Welcome to my personal portfolio, designed in a cinematic Netflix style using React.
+Welcome to my personal portfolio, designed in a cinematic Netflix style using React.Heavily inspired by Sumanth Samala.
 This site showcases my skills in software development, AI/ML engineering, and full-stack projects.
 Built for performance, responsiveness, and elegance.